Coarse Information Design: Introduction

 The coarse information design problem addressed in this paper resembles quantization in information theory \citep{GrayNeuhoff1988, MeaseNair2006}.
 These two classes of problems are not nested.
 The main difference is that quantization algorithms typically maximize the expected ``similarity'' within a group based on a distance metric, e.g., minimizing the expected distance between the realized values and the centroid within a cluster, which in general, cannot be transformed into a well-defined interim value function with a domain of posterior means.
-One exception is when the loss function is quadratic,\footnote{ The least-squares criterion, or mean-squared-error model is the workhorse in the quantization literature.
-For a classical algorithm, see \cite{Lloyd1982}. } in which case the quantization problem becomes equivalent to our problem with uniform value function curvature.
+One exception is when the loss function is quadratic, in which case the quantization problem becomes equivalent to our problem with uniform value function curvature.